 Veils from Palestine

 Palestine veils or burqa's from Israel and Jordan show a cultural similarity with Bedouin veils from the Sinai region of Egypt.
-This style of veils shows the same decorative patterns, with broad headbands, similar division in face panel, embroidery, coin and bead decoration.
+This style of veils shows the same decorative patterns, with broad headbands, similar division in face panels, embroidery, coin and beaded decoration.

 In Palestine, amongst the settled populations, a large variety of headdresses are worn as well (see images below).
 The decoration on these headdresses is in a way similar in style to that of the burqa's.
 The embroidery shows similarities, the coins and tassels are similar as well.
 Every village, region or town shows different styles of decoration and costume traditions.